bitswar/animated_scrollable_timeline/README.md

 - `scrollRight`: Enable scrolling to the right (default: true)
 - `scrollLeft`: Enable scrolling to the left (default: true)
 - `onChosedTime`: Callback function when a time is selected
-- `dateTimeFormat`: Custom function to format the date/time display
+- `dateFormat`: DateFormat to use for displaying time labels (default: HH:mm:ss)
 - `limitDateTime`: Optional function to set a time limit
 - `largeDivisionHeight`: Height of large divisions (default: 36)
 - `smallDivisionHeight`: Height of small divisions (default: 12)